ianbollinger/purescript-style-guide/purescript-style.md

 ### 2.5.
 Use the singular for module names

-Use the singular when naming modules.
+Module names should be in the singular.

 #### Examples